What Is Situational Leadership?

 Banks and similar organizations won’t benefit from situational flexibility in the same way that a startup will, for example.
 Yet, since many businesses were forced to transition to remote work due to the pandemic, these hard and fast rules for specific types of organizations have been loosened, and managers should take that into account.

-That aside, one drawback of situational leadership is that it can lead managers to focus on short-term expectations for a particular time and neglect long-term requirements.
+That aside, one drawback of situational skills is that they can lead managers to focus on short-term expectations for a particular time and neglect long-term requirements.

 “Situational leaders may fall into the trap of focusing more on immediate situations and less on long-term growth concerns,” said David Bitton, chief marketing officer at DoorLoop, a rental property management software firm based in Miami.